2017 Conservative Party of Canada leadership election: Leadership election timing

 Following Harper's resignation, debate emerged within the Conservative Party regarding the timing of the leadership election.
 Some members of the party's national council called for a leadership convention as early as May 2016 according to Maclean's magazine.
-However, interim leader Rona Ambrose has said there is a consensus among the party's caucus that the leadership election shouldn't be rushed and should be held sometime in 2017.
+However, interim leader Rona Ambrose said there was a consensus among the party's caucus that the leadership election should not be rushed and should be held sometime in 2017.
 In a December 2015 interview, Ambrose said the party would take its time allowing all members, including those not already involved in politics, to build a strong candidacy.
 "If we take a little extra time, that will mean we'll have a better leadership race."

 The Conservative Party's Leadership Election Organizing Committee (LEOC) met at Toronto's Albany Club January 15–17, 2016 to discuss the process for the Party to elect its next leader.
 Among its decisions, LEOC selected May 27, 2017, for Conservative Party members to elect their next leader.